Wapekeka First Nation

 Wapekeka First Nation (ᐗᐱᑭᑲ, formerly known as Angling Lake First Nation) is a First Nation band government in the Canadian province of Ontario.
 An Oji-Cree community in the Kenora District, the community is located approximately 450 kilometres northeast of Sioux Lookout.
-In January, 2008, the total registered population was 375, of which the on-reserve population was 355.
+In January 2008, the total registered population was 375, of which the on-reserve population was 355.

 The First Nation have as its reserve the 3605 ha Wapekeka 1 Indian Reserve and the 2026.5 ha Wapekeka 2 Indian Reserve, and two Addendums in 1996 and 1997.
-The First Nation observes Eastern Standard Time (UTC-5) in winter and Eastern Daylight Time (UTC-4) in the summer.
+The First Nation observes Central Standard Time (UTC-6) in winter and Central Daylight Time (UTC-5) in the summer.

 Transportation

 The settlement is not accessible by road from other parts of Ontario, but local roads exists within Angling Lake and to the nearby airport.
 Regular air service is provided by Wasaya Airways at Angling Lake/Wapekeka Airport.

 Essential Services

 Wapekeka was policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service until 2012.
-As of 2013 the Ontario Provincial Police (OPP) has been policing the territory from their detachment in Sioux Lookout.
+As of 2013, the Ontario Provincial Police (OPP) has been policing the territory from their detachment in Sioux Lookout.
 Fire services are provided by five trained residents.